dethe/Websocket-Demo/README.md

 This is some code I wrote to test out websockets (the enhanced version of websockets provided by http://socket.io/) and Node.
 It depends on Node, socket.io (npm install socket.io), Express (npm install express) and jQuery.
+Colour values are drawn from http://lexadecimal.com/ and composers names are drawn from http://en.wikipedia.org/wiki/List_of_composers_by_name.

 I will probably be using something much like this for the upcoming Ludum Dare game jam: http://www.ludumdare.com/compo/.